pifou25/documentation/zwave/en_US/fibaro.fgd212_-_Dimmer2.md

 ![Config3](../images/fibaro.fgd212/config5.jpg)

 \

-Détails des paramètres :
+Parameter details:

 \

-EN COURS DE REDACTION
+ON GOING REDACTION

 \

-### Groupes
+### Groups

 \

-Ce module possède cinq groupes d’association, seul le premier est indispensable.
+This module has five association groups, only the first is essential.

 \

 ![Groupe](../images/fibaro.fgd212/groupe.jpg)

 \

-Bon à savoir
+Good to know
 ------------

 \

-### Spécificités
+### Specificities

 \

-> **Caution**
+> ** Deposit **
 >
-> Le paramètre le plus important de la configuration est le 20.
-Il
+> The most important parameter of the configuration is 20.
+It
-> permet de choisir le type d’interrupteur utilisé.
-Par défaut le type
+> allows to choose the type of switch used.
+By default the type
-> est défini sur monostable.
+> is set to monostable.

 \

-Si vous voulez exclure/inclure le module sans démonter votre interrupteur, vous pouvez appuyer plusieurs fois sur votre interrupteur (ou faire des allers-retours en cas d’interrupteur bistable)
+If you want to exclude / include the module without disassembling your switch, you can press your switch several times
+(or go back and forth in the event of a bistable switch)

 \

-### Visuel alternatif
+### Alternative visual

 \

 ![vuewidget](../images/fibaro.fgd212/vuewidget.jpg)

 \

 Wakeup
 ------

 \

-Pas de notion de wakeup sur ce module.
+No notion of wakeup on this module.

 \

 F.A.Q.
 ------

 \

-Non. ce module peut s’inclure ou s’exclure en appuyant plusieurs fois sur l’interrupteur.
+No. this module can be included or excluded by pressing several times on the switch.

 \
-**@sarakha63**
+** @ ** sarakha63